dream11/lua-circuit-breaker/docs/index.md

 end
 local generation = cb._generation

--- Make the http call for which circuit breaking is required. local res, err_http = makeHttpCall()
+-- Call IO method for which circuit breaking is required. local res, err_http = makeIOCall()

--- Update the state of the cb based on successfull / failure response. local ok = res and res.status and res.status < 500
+-- Update the state of the cb based on successful / failure response. local ok = res and res.status and res.status < 500
 cb:_after(generation, ok) -- generation is used to update the counter in the correct time bucket.
 ```